 As a final note we might consider the subject of abortion.
 Here again there can be a unity of principle and a divergence of understanding.
 When does the soul enter into or become a human?
-Is it when the sperm and egg unite? or is with the first breath of air into the lungs?
+Is it when the sperm and egg unite? or is with the first breath of air into the lungs? of upon consciousness?
 I don't know and I think it is still undecided and unknown at this date.
 Accordingly two different Christians here can act in terms of the same principle of universal love and yet with different understandings and come to different conclusions with respect to the rank of a fetus and to abortion.

 I am much taken by the Christian fundamentalist movie Audacity where a young Christian man seeks to overcome his shyness and to approach homosexuals with a warning that their gay activity is a violation of a command of God, and that if they continue in this way and do not repent, they are surely headed to an eternal hell.
 And his motivation seems to be a sincere love for these homosexuals and for all people.

 Since it is now accepted that the homosexual orientation is a natural phenomenon, and since, according to the premise in the movie, it is also certain that homosexual activity is an affront to God, the movie seeks to show that many immoral actions are also natural, and consequently the fact that something is natural does not make it acceptable for the Christian.
 Such acts as adultery and fornication and cheating and even murder might be considered natural, but this does not make them acceptable.